plasma-umass/pythoness/README.md

 # Pythoness

+> Pythoness: The priestess of the oracle of Apollo at Delphi.

 Pythoness is a Python module that uses OpenAI's GPT-4 model to automatically generate Python code based on natural language descriptions of the desired functionality.

 ## Installation